Tatwi/QBasic/GAMES/GAME2/README.md

 ## Game Screens

+### Craft Armor
+- Craft linen, leather, mail, and plate armor.

+### Craft Tools
+- Craft tools, machines, and other misc items.

+### Craft Weapons
+- Craft several types of weapons.

 ### Storefront
 - View the items you have for sale.
 - Add or remove items for sale.
 - See your recent sales.
+- Salvage unwanted items.

 ### Inventory
-- View your materials and the crafted items stored in your closet.
+- View and compare your resources.
-- Dispose of materials.
+- Sell or dispose of resources.
-- Salvage unwanted items.

 ### Local Market
 - Buy materials from local shops.